-Rules of Construction/ For purposes of this condition, "program or activity" means what it means under section 606 of title VI of the Civil Rights Act of 1964 (42 U.S.C.
+Rules of Construction.
+For purposes of this condition, "program or activity" means what it means under section 606 of title VI of the Civil Rights Act of 1964 (42 U.S.C.
 2000d-4a).

-Pursuant to 8 U.S.C.
-1551 note, references to the Immigration and Naturalization Service in 8 U.S.C.
+References to the Immigration and Naturalization Service in 8 U.S.C.
 1373 are to be read, as a legal matter, as references to particular components of the U.S. Department of Homeland Security.